 I have been developing several classes for teaching visual language theory examining both structure and cognition.
 Below, I list sample syllabi.
 If you are further interested in teaching a class like this, please email me for suggestions about homework assignments and additional readings.

-- Language of Comics: Introduction to Visual Language (PDF)
+- Language of Comics: Introduction to Visual Language, Winter 2013 (PDF)

 In my experiments, I have tried to assess how "fluent" my participants are in the visual language used in comics by generating a number that can be correlated with experimental findings.
 I now call this metric the "Visual Language Fluency Index" (VLFI).
 If you are running experiments using any aspect of this visual language and would like to use this measure, please download the following zip file which contains pdf documentation about the measure, a questionnaire for participants, and an Excel spreadsheet for generating the fluency score.